-In this paper, a novel multi-baseline stereo for a moving camera has been proposed, where depth can be determined by only counting number of interest points.
-The proposed method shows its real ability when used for long image sequences and is congenial with omni-directional images.
-Our method is robust against occlusions and image distortion problem that are caused by camera motion.
-Additionally, the computational cost is also cheaper than the method based on the traditional SSSD function.
-In the future work, estimated depth maps will be integrated to reconstruct a 3-D model of a large outdoor environment.
+In this paper, a novel multi-baseline stereo for a moving camera has been proposed, where depth can be determined by only counting the number of interest points.
+The proposed method shows its real ability when used for longtime and long-baseline image sequences and is congenial with omni-directional images.
+Our method has be proven to be robust against occlusions and image distortion problem that are caused by camera motion.
+Additionally, the computational cost for the proposed method is also cheaper than the method based on the traditional SSSD function.
+In experiments, these claims have been justified by using both synthetic and real image sequences.
+In future work, estimated depth maps will be integrated to reconstruct a 3-D model of a large outdoor environment.